 Filmed and edited by Conduit Studios

 Known for his “agile character tenor” and “over-the-top committed” portrayals, tenor Dylan Anthony Morrongiello is an emerging force in the highly sought-after supporting repertoire of the operatic canon.
-During the 2021-2022 season, Mr. Morrongiello will join the roster of the Lyric Opera of Chicago covering Monostatos in The Magic Flute, and the Metropolitan Opera making his debut singing the Dean in Cinderella and covering Don Curzio in Le nozze di Figaro, Player 2 in Brett Dean’s Hamlet, and Sellem in The Rake’s Progress.
+During the 2021-2022 season, Mr. Morrongiello joined the prestigious rosters of the Lyric Opera of Chicago as the cover of Monostatos in The Magic Flute, and the Metropolitan Opera where he made his debut as the Dean in Cinderella, covered Don Curzio and Don Basilio in Le nozze di Figaro, sang Player 2 in Brett Dean’s Hamlet, and covered Sellem in The Rake’s Progress.
 In the 2022-2023 season, Mr. Morrongiello will make a series of exciting company debuts including at Arizona Opera as Monostatos in Die Zauberflöte, Opera Las Vegas as Miles Zegner in Missy Mazzoli and Royce Vavrek’s Proving Up, and with Brooklyn Art Song Society in works by Iain Bell and Ian Venables.
 He will also return to the Metropolitan Opera as Second Priest in the holiday production of The Magic Flute.

 Mr. Morrongiello’s recent scheduled engagements included his debut with the prestigious Opera Theater of Saint Louis, where he was scheduled to perform the role of Dr. Blind in Die Fledermaus (COVID19) and cover the roles of Elder Hayes and Little Bat in Carlyle Floyd’s Susannah (COVID19).
 In the 2019-20 season, he made his debut in the roles of St. Brioche in The Merry Widow and Borsa in Rigoletto with St. Petersburg Opera, made a company debut with Cincinnati Song Initiative, performing songs of John Musto at Ithaca College, and was scheduled to make his role and company debut at First Coast Opera, singing various roles in The Little Prince (COVID19).
 In the summer of 2021, Mr. Morrongiello returned to St. Petersburg Opera as Beppe in Pagliacci.